LogtalkDotOrg/logtalk3/coding/highlight/NOTES.md

 You should try different style files (using the `--style` option) in order to find which ones provide the more satisfactory results.
-As Logtalk files are usually formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces), the option `--replace-tabs=4` may be necessary to keep you source code properly formatted.
+As Logtalk files are usually indented using tabs (a common setting is a tab width equivalent to 4 spaces), the option `--replace-tabs=4` may be necessary to keep you source code properly indented.

 You may also use the `logtalk.lang` file with plain Prolog files by using the `--syntax` option.
 For example: